Table of Contents

 Test automation is a pillar in DevOps and Agile.
 Implemented carefully, it helps increase product quality and time-to-market while reducing costs.
 It’s why QA teams everywhere are having a test automation strategy in their enterprise software testing process to take advantage of this

 How are we going to do this?
 What’s the Plan?

 Remember that you can always spend a little time developing a test automation strategy to help you save valuable time during complex sprints of the enterprise software testing process.

 This checklist is to help you develop test automation strategies.
-It walks you through eight action items for you to consider as you embark on your automation journey.
+It walks you through eight action items to consider as you embark on your automation journey.

 ☑️ 1.
 SCOPE

 In Automation Testing, defining a project scope includes defining timelines and milestones for each sprint.
-Every team member, be it the product owner, developer, tester, should be onboarded about the scope.
+Every team member, the product owner, developer, and tester, should be onboarded about the scope.
 At this stage, the team must clearly define which tests to automate and which to keep testing manually.

 Get the all-in-one Collection of Testing Templates to define your project scope effectively!